yuan-ie/yuans-discord-bot/README.md

 # yuans-discord-bot
-discord boy in the works for my server
+discord bot in the works for my server